A homophoem is a two- to ten-line poem that contains at least one homophone, preferably as the surprise end-word.

 * * * * *

 So, the challenge for the week is to write a homophoem.
-Leave me a note about your poem and I'll share the results in time for Poetry Friday.
+Won't you join us?
+Please share a link to your poem or the poem itself in the comments.